levenc/posologyr/README.md

 This example of bayesian dosage adaptation is based on a fictitious popPK model of tobramycin, and data of therapeutic drug monitoring.

-Patient data (here: Michel’s lab results) is organised in a dataframe following RxODE conventions.
+Patient data (here: Michel’s lab results) are organised in a dataframe following RxODE conventions.

 ``` r